 As we guessed from our initial preview, weight and bulk are a big issue with the Entourage.
 When it comes to strollers (even doubles), weighing more than 25 lbs. is pushing it; tipping the scales at 30+ lbs. is reaching the outer limits of reality.
 As one mom commented on Magic Beans, it is a “beast and a half, even when it is compressed to it’s shortest length.”
 She said moms who have back issues or C-sections, be forewarned.

 Part of the challenge with the Austlen Entourage is physics—load up this stroller with kids, gear and the like as intended and good luck trying to push it.
 Or turn it.

 To test this, we loaded up an Entourage and a competitor (the UPPAbaby Vista) with 2 kids and gear at a local baby store to test the steering.
-We thought UPPA was easier to steer when loaded.
+We thought the UPPA was easier to steer when loaded.
 Does it have all the whiz bang features of the Entourage?
 No, but steering and handling matter.

-One note to off road users: the Entourage has EVA foam wheels instead of air-filled—while that means you d have to worry about flats, the ride won’t be as smooth over bumps as you’d find with air-filled wheels.
+One note to off road users: the Entourage has EVA foam wheels instead of air-filled—while that means you don’t have to worry about flats, the ride won’t be as smooth over bumps as you’d find with air-filled wheels.
 (On the plus side, the Entourage wheels have a dual-spring, ball-bearing suspension to smooth out bumps).

 The closest competition to the Entourage is the Bugaboo Donkey which runs $1500 or so fully configured for two kids.
 So that makes the Entourage a bargain, comparatively.